carlosbebe/docker-carlos/README.md

-# Slurm Docker Cluster
+# Slurm Docker Project

-This is a multi-container Slurm cluster using docker-compose.
-The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.
+This project presents a slurm cluster using docker containers.

+Docker compose allows us to create an environment from docker images previously built.
+Docker Composer will create containers as well an internal network to communicate the components.

-## Containers and Volumes
+## Slurm

+SLURM stands for Simple Linux Utility for Resource Management.
+It is a open-source cluster management and batch scheduler for linux hpc clusters.

+## Cluster Arquitecture

 The compose file will run the following containers:

 * mysql
 * slurmdbd
 * slurmctld
 * c1 (slurmd)
 * c2 (slurmd)

 The compose file will create the following named volumes: